CGC-UMCES/WORKSHOP-interactive-shiny-dashboards/README.md

 install.packages("package_name")
 ```

-**`leaflet.extras` is now available on CRAN for R 4.x.
-Removed from the demo app but could be incorporated with some effort now in `app.R`.
+**`leaflet.extras` is now available on CRAN for R 4.x but has been removed from the demo app.
+Integrating it requires non-trivial code changes — see Step 1 of `app.R` for guidance if you wish to attempt it.

 **Special characters show as ? in RStudio viewer:** Font rendering issue in the viewer pane only.
 Click **Open in Browser** — the browser renders everything correctly and gives more screen space.